ddugovic/MagiC-engine-chess/README.md

 go will have MagiC-engine play against itself

-MagiC-engine will use any opening book named "performance" in the same direcgtory
+MagiC-engine will use any opening book named "performance" in the same directory

 MagiC-engine has a Lichess.org account -> @MagiC-engine